jbloomlab/SARS-CoV-2-RBD_MAP_HAARVI_sera/results/summary/escape_profiles.md

     return pdffile, pngfile
 ```

-Now make a list of the input tuples we pass the `draw_profiles` functiion above for everything we want to draw:
+Now make a list of the input tuples we pass the `draw_profiles` function above for everything we want to draw:

 ```python